DaFuqs/LootCrates/README.md

 Crates may be locked, requiring a key with matching rarity to unlock.
 Other than that the keys themselves are rather unspectacular.

+## Rarities
+All the loot crates, shulker crates and keys come in all vanilla rarities, each with their own unique look:
+- Common
+- Uncommon
+- Rare
+- Epic

 # Overview over the available NBT data